lkloh/lkloh.github.io/_posts/2018-04-05-unicode-and-str-equality.md

 ---
 type: post
-title: Unicode and string equality in Python
+title: "Unicode and string equality in Python"
 date: 2018-04-05
 ---